Utah U-PASS Test Prep

 Are your kids preparing for the Utah CRT, UBSCT, Utah DWA, or ITBS?
 All these standardized tests are part of the Utah Performance Assessment System for Students, known U-PASS.
 Utah U-PASS tests measure the progress of students from second grade through high school and provide actionable data to help parents, teachers, and students improve academic performance.
 Utah U-PASS is also used by the Utah State Office of Education (USOE) in evaluating each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

-Time4Learning and Time4Writing are two online services that teach many of the USOE designated skills.
+Time4Learning is an online service that teaches many of the USOE designated skills.
 We offer this page to support your research on the best ways to help your kids with Utah CRT, UBSCT, Utah DWA, and ITBS practice and preparation.

 Utah U-PASS Tests at a Glance